nih-fmrif/NIMH_repro_2017_03/_episodes/11-libraries_and_pathlib.md

 ~~~
 {: .output}

-It's worth noting that if we want to pass multiple arguments into a function
+A more convenient way of passing a list as multiple arguments to a function is
-like this can be done by unpacking using the star operator:
+to use the star operator to "unpack" them:
 ~~~
 subdirs = ['crawler', 'metadata'] metadata_dir = metasearch_dir.joinpath(*subdirs)